Chumzine/DiaBlog-Exam-Project/README.md

 <!-- ABOUT THE BLOG -->
 ## About DiaBlog

-DiaBlog is an online space where you get to stories about your life, more like a diary but a public one.
+DiaBlog is an online space where you get to share stories about your life, more like a diary but a public one.
 With DiaBlog, you don't have to lug about a conventional diary and pen.
 You can document your life in a blog and become a lifestyle blogger while at it.

 DiaBlog is created by Adaobi Chuma-Okeke, a Backend Engineering student of <a href="https://thealtschool.com/">AltSchool Africa</a>.